junxit/us-congress-bills-111/metadata.md

 - 2009-01-16 — Referred to House Science and Technology
 - 2009-01-16 — Referred to House Ways and Means
 - 2009-01-16 — Referred to the Committee on Ways and Means, and in addition to the Committees on Energy and Commerce, Science and Technology, Education and Labor, and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2009-01-20 — Referred to the Subcommittee on Health.
+- 2009-01-22 — Committee Consideration and Mark-up Session Held.
+- 2009-01-22 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-01-27 — Committee on Education and Labor discharged.
+- 2009-01-27 — Committee on Education and Labor discharged.
+- 2009-01-27 — Committee on Energy and Commerce discharged.
+- 2009-01-27 — Committee on Energy and Commerce discharged.
+- 2009-01-27 — Committee on Financial Services discharged.
+- 2009-01-27 — Committee on Financial Services discharged.
+- 2009-01-27 — Committee on Science and Technology discharged.
+- 2009-01-27 — Committee on Science and Technology discharged.
+- 2009-01-27 — Placed on the Union Calendar, Calendar No. 2.
+- 2009-01-27 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+111-8, Part I.
+- 2009-01-27 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+111-8, Part I.